 Making the ILAM mbira archive audible

-In May 2017, ethnomusicologist Jocelyn Mory, her research partner Zack Moon, and sympathetic-resonances.org creator Stefan Franke met with Andrew Tracey at the International Library of African Music (ILAM) in Grahamstown, South Africa.
+In May 2017, ethnomusicologist Jocelyn Mory, their research partner Zack Moon, and sympathetic-resonances.org creator Stefan Franke met with Andrew Tracey at the International Library of African Music (ILAM) in Grahamstown, South Africa.

 Following up on our previous joint effort of adding Matepe to the website, we started a project to make Prof. Tracey's archive of musical transcriptions from his field research and publications, as well as the great variety of mbiras and tunings in the Tracey Instrument Collection (TIC) audible and accessible to the world.